EpiConnect - Self-management App for People with Epilepsy

 Logging medication and seizures wouldn't mean anything if users couldn't identify patterns and trends of their conditions, especially when epilepsy is unpredictable and complicated.

-I designed an AI agent that could autonomously analyze users' data and reveal hidden insights into each person's unique experience with epilepsy — what they don't see on the surface.
+I designed an AI agent that could autonomously analyze users' data and unique experience with epilepsy — what they don't see on the surface.

 Previous Iteration